fluencelabs/nox/docs/guides/miner.md

 1. A computer to run a Fluence node and workers on it
 2. Installed and running Docker and `docker-compose`
 3. Installed python2 pip
-4. An Ethereum light-client or full node connected to Kovan testnet
+4. An Ethereum light-client or full node connected to Rinkeby testnet
-5. A Kovan Ethereum wallet topped up with some ETH to submit transactions
+5. A Rinkeby Ethereum wallet topped up with some ETH to submit transactions

 ## How mining works
 The process is as follows: